aaronardenma/Trailmate/README.md

 ### Gear List
 - Gear recommendations dynamically generated per trail, based on difficulty and seasonal factors
+- Users can save the gear they own and modify it the user profile page to personalize the generated recommended gear list

 ### Trail Search & Filtering
 - Search bar for trail discovery by name or keyword